mrezabayat/iamsorush/content/posts/weak-pointer-cpp/index.md

 date: 2021-02-14T22:10:20+01:00
 image: /images/binocular.jpg
 imageQuality: "q65"
-imageAnchor: "Center" # Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
+imageAnchor: "Center"
 tags: ["C++", "Pointers"]
 categories: "C++"
-summary: "Weak pointers are smart pointers that break the circular dependency of shared pointers.
-Here, I explain them with examples."
+summary: "Weak pointers (weak_ptr) are smart pointers that observe other objects but don't take ownership of them.
+Here, I explain how they are implemented and why we need them with examples."
 ---

 ## Introduction

-Weak pointers are smart pointers that, in contrast to unique and shared pointers, do not take ownership of an object but act as an observer.
+A weak pointer is a smart pointer that does not take ownership of an object but act as an observer.
+In other words, it does not participate in reference counting to delete an object or extend its lifetime.
+Weak pointers are mainly used to break the circular dependency that shared pointers create.

 ## Prerequisites

-This post assumes you are familiar with [raw pointers](https://iamsorush.com/posts/how-use-cpp-raw-pointer/), [unique pointers](https://iamsorush.com/posts/unique-pointers-cpp/), [shared pointers](https://iamsorush.com/posts/shared-pointer-cpp/), and [auto keyword](https://iamsorush.com/posts/auto-cpp/).
+Here, I imagine you have some knowledge of [raw pointers](https://iamsorush.com/posts/how-use-cpp-raw-pointer/), [unique pointers](https://iamsorush.com/posts/unique-pointers-cpp/), [shared pointers](https://iamsorush.com/posts/shared-pointer-cpp/), and [auto keyword](https://iamsorush.com/posts/auto-cpp/).

-All the examples are compiled with GCC 10.2 with the flag `-std=c++20`.
+My compiler is GCC 10.2 with the flag `-std=c++20`.

-For brevity, some examples miss the headers and main function:
+To enhance readability, in some examples headers and the main function are dropped:

 ```cpp
 #include <iostream> // For std::cout